 Symptoms of coal worker’s pneumoconiosis vary from person to person but most often include shortness of breath, chronic cough, increased mucus production, pulmonary hypertension and decreased lung function.
 The severity of this condition is dependent upon how long an individual was exposed to the dust and the amount of coal dust that was inhaled during that time.

-If you’ve been diagnosed with coal worker’s pneumoconiosis and would like to explore alternative and natural treatment options that could help you find relief from your symptoms, call the Lung Institute today at (800) 729-3065 to learn more about our stem cell therapy treatment.
+If you’ve been diagnosed with coal worker’s pneumoconiosis and would like to explore alternative and natural treatment options that could help you find relief from your symptoms, call the Lung Institute today at (800) 729-3065 to learn more about our cellular therapy treatment.